Search by Keyword

 Sometime between 2004 and 2006, George Martin and son Giles Martin created yet another stereo mix of “Eleanor Rigby” (with a transition from the song “Julia”) for the Cirque du Soleil soundtrack entitled “Love.”
 This mix combined the instrumental version with vocals for an extended presentation of the song.

-Also to be mentioned is a new recording of the song by Paul McCartney in 1983 for inclusion on his soundtrack album “Give My Regards To Broad Street.”
-This recording quickly segues into a similarly titled instrumental “Eleanor’s Dream.”
+Also to be mentioned is a new recording of the song by Paul McCartney in 1983 for inclusion on his soundtrack album “Give My Regards To Broad Street,” this being recorded at Abbey Road Studios in 1983 with George Martin as producer.
+On the album, this recording quickly segues into a similarly titled instrumental “Eleanor’s Dream.”

 Song Structure and Style